sirnewton01/post-web/README.md

 The web now requires 2-3MB transfers for each web page on average.
 It is worth noting that much or even most of this data does not constitute the actual content of the page.
-Instead, it is all of the framework and branding for the site.
+Instead, it is all of the framework, branding and advertising for the site.
 There is abundant bloat.

 Home, commercial and mobile internet technologies have responded so far with fatter pipes.
 Web browsers have to do more aggressive caching.
 Web sites rely on highly security critical content